 First connectors top tab should

-be moved in the direction poin-
+be moved in the direction to-

-ted by arrows at top side of Are-

-A A A A A A A A A A A A A A A A A A A corder, closer to micro SD con-
+wards the edge of Arecorder and

-nector and "OPEN" sign at the
+"OPEN" sign at the connectors

-connectors top tab.
+top tab.

 Next connectors top tab should

 be opened by lifting end of tab

 located near middle of Arecor-

-NO. PO PO der.
+der.

-User can then remove micro SD
+133 User can then remove micro SD

 card.

-1.84 To close connector's tab all the
+The state of the s To close connector's tab all the

-12 min steps must be reversed (it is im-
+and the same of th steps must be reversed (it is im-

 portant to latch connector by

-moving connector's top tab into
+318 3.1 moving connector's top tab into

 direction pointed by "CLOSE"

 sign at connectors top tab).
 If

 micro SD card is absent it is re-

 commended to close and latch

 connector.